-Kinnevik founded Tele2 in 1986 and on New Year’s Eve 1987, TV3 sent its premier broadcast from London.
-Comvik obtained authorisation to start a new mobile telephony network in 1989.
+On New Year’s Eve 1987, TV3 sent its premier broadcast from London and Comvik obtained authorisation to start a new mobile telephony network in 1989.

 In 1990, Kinnevik founded Millicom International Cellular S.A.
 (MIC) by combining the international licences of Millicom Inc. and Comvik International.
 MIC became a pioneer in mobile phone technology globally.

 Image: Advertising for telecom operator in Hong Kong, where Kinnevik got a license.